Dubrovnik Summer Festival: A Cultural Guide

 Evening: Closing Night Extravaganza

 The festival typically ends with a grand finale concert or performance, often featuring fireworks.
-Celebrate with a cocktail at Buža Bar, a cliffside spot with incredible sea views.
+Additionally, celebrate with a cocktail at Buža Bar, a cliffside spot with incredible sea views.

 - Dates: July 10 – August 25 (annually)